karlseguin/http.zig/readme.md

         .max_query_count: usize = 32,

         // Maxium number of x-www-form-urlencoded fields to support.
         // Additional parameters will be silenty ignored.
-If you're not
-        // using the request.formData function (say, because you're only
-        // consuming JSON), setting this to 0 can save a bit of memory.
+This must be
+        // set to a value greater than 0 (the default) if you're going
+        // to use the req.formData() method.
-        .max_form_count: usize = 32,
+        .max_form_count: usize = 0,

+        // Maxium number of multipart/form-data fields to support.
+        // Additional parameters will be silenty ignored.
+This must be
+        // set to a value greater than 0 (the default) if you're going
+        // to use the req.multiFormData() method.
+        .max_multiform_count: usize = 0,
     },

     // various options for tweaking response object